danggiaminh/Corex-AI-TERMINAL-CLI/README.md

-# COREX - AI Terminal Chat (Arcee Trinity Edition)
+# COREX - AI Terminal Gateway

-Your AI companion, powered by Arcee Trinity, one command away.
+Use another provider API key, use what you pay.

 ## Install